 - Group photo and conference concludes

-Rooms in this year’s block include double-doubles and kings with a pullout bed.
+The block contains singles and doubles.
 Rooms are available in the block on Thursday, Friday and Saturday nights.
-All rooms have coffeemakers and televisions.
-Complimentary wi-fi, fitness center access and breakfast is included.
+All rooms have coffeemakers, mini-refrigerators and televisions.
+Complimentary wi-fi, fitness center access and a breakfast buffet is included.
+Rate is $129/night.

 On Friday we recommend cars and vans use the Capitol Visitors Parking Garage.